TimiMakkonen/Minesweeper/README.md

 * Added option to add mines by proportion instead of number.
   * Added new constructors and 'newGame' overloads to support this.
-* Added 'Game' copy/move constructors, friend swap and copy/move assigment operator.
+* Added 'Game' copy/move constructors, friend swap and copy/move assignment operator.
-* Added 'IRandom' default constructors, destructor and assigment operators.
+* Added 'IRandom' default constructors, destructor and assignment operators.
 * Added 'type_traits' to help with template type checking at compile-time.
 * Prettified headers.